Miami Federal Criminal Defense Lawyer & Federal Criminal Attorney in Miami

 Jurisdiction

 Both the State of Florida and the federal government have the authority to prosecute criminal offenses in Florida.
-Florida and the federal government each have their own criminal laws, court systems, law enforcement agencies, and prosecutors.
-Also, a federal criminal case is governed by the Federal Rules of Criminal Procedure, which have important differences from the rules of criminal procedure in a state case.
+Each has its own criminal laws, court system, law enforcement agencies, and prosecutors.
+A federal criminal case is governed by the Federal Rules of Criminal Procedure, which have important differences from the rules that apply in a state criminal case.
 Although not identical, the Federal Rules of Evidence are very similar to the Florida Evidence Code.

-federal crimes lawyerThe vast majority of felony and misdemeanor prosecutions, though occur in state and municipal courts.
-The State of Florida prosecutes most crimes of violence, like assault, battery, homicide, sex crimes, and common property crimes, like theft.
-The State is also responsible for prosecuting nuisance crimes, such as prostitution and disorderly conduct, and traffic crimes, like DUI and driving with a suspended license.
-Although the State also prosecutes white collar crime, usually the biggest white-collar crime cases are prosecuted in federal court.
+federal crimes lawyerThe vast majority of felony and misdemeanor prosecutions occur in state and municipal courts.
+The State of Florida prosecutes most crimes of violence, such as assault, battery, homicide, sex crimes, and common property crimes like theft.
+The State is also responsible for prosecuting nuisance crimes such as prostitution and disorderly conduct, and traffic crimes like DUI and driving with a suspended license.
+Although the State also prosecutes white collar crime, the biggest and most complex white-collar cases are usually prosecuted in federal court.

 What Are Federal Crimes?

-The federal government prosecutes cases that the State can’t because it lacks jurisdiction.
-This includes certain areas of criminal law where the federal government exercises exclusive authority under the U.S. Constitution.
-A few examples of these kinds of federal crimes are counterfeiting of money, customs and immigration offenses, bank fraud, mail fraud & wire fraud, federal tax crimes, frauds against the United States, and crimes of treason and espionage.
-The wide scope of cases is why it is important that you hire an experienced federal crime attorney who is familiar with the most appropriate legal defenses in your case.
+The federal government prosecutes cases that the State cannot because it lacks jurisdiction, as well as certain types of cases that federal authorities prioritize for policy reasons.
+Some federal crimes involve areas where the federal government exercises exclusive authority under the U.S. Constitution.
+Examples include counterfeiting of money, customs and immigration offenses, bank fraud, mail & wire fraud, federal tax crimes, frauds against the United States, and crimes of treason and espionage.

-The federal government can also prosecute common crimes that the State would normally prosecute in cases committed on federal property, such as crimes committed in national parks, Indian reservations, federal courthouses, and prisons.
-Because the federal government regulates certain industries like aviation and sea travel, its jurisdiction also extends to crimes that occur on ships at sea, like cruise ships, for example, and airplanes in flight.
+The federal government can also prosecute common crimes that the State would normally prosecute when those crimes are committed on federal property, such as national parks, Indian reservations, federal courthouses, and federal prisons.
+Because the federal government regulates certain industries, such as aviation and maritime commerce, its jurisdiction also extends to crimes that occur on ships at sea (including cruise ships) and on airplanes in flight.

-Although the State of Florida has the power to prosecute many types of crimes, it is only allowed to investigate and prosecute crimes that occur within the State’s boundaries.
-The federal government’s power, on the other hand, extends throughout the entire country.
-As a result, federal prosecutors are oftentimes in a better position to conduct investigations and pursue prosecutions of larger-scale crimes and sophisticated criminal activity.
+Although the State of Florida has the power to prosecute many types of crimes, it may only investigate and prosecute offenses that occur within the State’s boundaries.
+The federal government’s authority, on the other hand, extends throughout the entire country.
+As a result, federal prosecutors are often in a better position to investigate and prosecute larger-scale or more sophisticated criminal activity, particularly when it crosses state or national borders.

-Due to these differences in jurisdiction as well as policy decisions, the bulk of the federal government’s resources is dedicated to the prosecution of importation drug crimes, drug trafficking, immigration/customs offenses, financial crimes, large-scale fraud, firearm offenses, organized crime, fraud against the United States, and other regulatory federal criminal charges.
+Due to these jurisdictional differences, as well as policy priorities, the bulk of the federal government’s criminal resources is devoted to prosecuting drug importation, drug trafficking, immigration and customs offenses, financial crimes, large-scale fraud, firearm offenses, organized crime, fraud against the United States, and other regulatory federal offenses.
+This is why it is so important to retain a federal criminal attorney in Miami who understands how these cases are built and how to attack them.

 Federal Investigative Agencies and Federal Prosecutors

 The United States Attorney (not the State Attorney) prosecutes federal crimes.
-United States Attorney Offices are part of the Department of Justice.
-A federal offense is investigated by any of the federal law enforcement agencies such as the FBI, DEA (Drug Enforcement Administration), the Secret Service, the IRS Criminal Investigation Division, and others.
-Certain law enforcement agencies are dedicated to investigating specific types of crime.
-The Drug Enforcement Administration, for example, focuses exclusively on drug crimes and related offenses.
-Oftentimes there are also special task forces that include members of local police departments that can conduct a criminal investigation for a federal offense.
+United States Attorney’s Offices are part of the Department of Justice.
+A federal offense may be investigated by any of several federal law enforcement agencies, such as the FBI, DEA (Drug Enforcement Administration), Secret Service, or IRS Criminal Investigation Division, among others.
+Certain agencies are dedicated to specific types of crimes.
+For example, the DEA focuses exclusively on drug crimes and related offenses.

 Federal Criminal Law Resources

 The bottom line is that far more time and resources are spent investigating and prosecuting each federal case.
-When a federal agent contacts you, it is more likely that every “i” has been dotted and every “t” crossed.
-If a federal agent contacts you, contact our federal criminal defense lawyers immediately for a consultation.
+When a federal agent contacts you, there is a strong likelihood that every “i” has been dotted and every “t” crossed.
+If a federal agent contacts you, it is critical to contact our federal criminal defense lawyers in Miami immediately for a consultation.

 Federal Classes of Crimes

 Crimes under federal law are contained in the United States Code.
-The criminal code recognizes five classes of felony federal crime offenses (A, B, C, D, and E) and three classes of misdemeanor crimes (A, B, and C).
-A Class A crime is the most serious federal criminal charge and carries the greatest punishment.
+The criminal code recognizes five classes of felony offenses (A, B, C, D, and E) and three classes of misdemeanor offenses (A, B, and C).
+A Class A federal crime is the most serious and carries the greatest potential punishment.

 Category Class Maximum Sentence